lucyferrabee/webhook-send-service/README.md

 ## Overview
-The Webhook Processor is a PHP Symfony application designed to manage and send webhook notifications efficiently, utilizing an exponential backoff strategy for retries on failure.
+The Webhook Processor is a PHP Symfony application designed to manage and send webhook notifications efficiently, using an exponential backoff strategy for retries on failure.
 The application follows Domain-Driven Design (DDD) principles to structure the codebase for maintainability, scalability, and clarity.

 ## Installation and Commands